-Money Hacks: Racking up frequent flyer points when buying health insurance
+Money Hack: Racking up frequent flyer points when buying health insurance

 Pay your health insurance premiums upfront with your credit card and save in more ways than one.